If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 19. Get Paid to Walk

-Platforms like Sweatcoin give you 0.95 Sweatcoin for each and every 1,000 steps you take.
+Platforms like Sweatcoin give you 0.95 Sweatcoin for every 1,000 steps you take.
 Also, getting friends to sign up with a referral link can get you 5 Sweatcoin.
-Your friends can gain knowledge of how to make money as a 15-year-old from this.
+Your friends can learn how to make money as a 15-year-old from this.

 These coins can be exchanged for rewards like Apple Watches, iPhones, PayPal money, fitness classes, Yoga classes, sports gear, and other goodies.
 You just have to be 13 to sign up.